kivra/kivra-api-errors/README.md

-> This project is work-in-progress.
-Please refer to Kivra's official [API Documentation](https://developer.kivra.com/#section/Errors/Error-codes)
-> for now.

 # Kivra API Errors

 This repository contains a complete list of Kivra API Errors along with the corresponding error codes.
+It also contains `Erlang` and `Go` libraries that simplify working with Kivra API Errors in Kivra applications.

 ## Kivra API Error Format